Follow our interactive guide to see at a glance what the driving regulations mean for you.

 Stopping or changing medication

 If you are seizure-free and stop taking your anti-epileptic drugs (AEDs), there is a risk that your seizures will start again.
 If you, with your doctor, decide to stop taking (withdraw) your AEDs, your doctor is likely to advise you to stop driving while you are withdrawing, and for six months after you have stopped your AEDs.
-Although this is not ‘the law’ it is recommended by the DVLA.
+This advice will be based on the recommendation of the DVLA.

 If you continue to drive and you have a seizure you will need to stop driving and tell the DVLA.
 If you go back onto the same medication at the same dose as you were on before, and are seizure-free and on this medication for six months, you can apply for a new licence.